CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![Copilot lateral pane](images1/media/exercise-1-img-40.png)

-    >**Warning**: Copilot for Fabric notebooks is in preview.
+    >**Warning:** Copilot for Fabric notebooks is in preview.
 During lab testing, we experienced mixed results when we submitted this prompt.
 In some cases, Copilot responds with a Python command that you can enter in a cell to describe the dataframe structure.
 The command should resemble the following:

     ```
     filtered_nyc_yellowtaxi_df.describe().show()